Best IoT Products and Services

 Smart Agriculture: Drones in Farm Management

-Machina Research predicts 225 million connected devices in agriculture by 2024 and foresees large-scale growth of IoT in this secor.
+Machina Research predicts 225 million connected devices in farming by 2024 and foresees large-scale growth of IoT applications in agriculture.
 Thanks to PrecisionHawk, drones will make a good part of this amount.

 Today, PrecisionHawk offers smart hands-free operated drones for multifunctional field monitoring, mapping and farm management.
 Armed with an array of plug-and-play sensors for various aerial surveys - thermal, video and visual, hyperspectral, etc., autopilot drones are able to complete hundreds of various missions over the fields, collect data for real-time and comparative analyses and take consistent shots even in poor weather conditions.